Explore Our Program

 What is a thyroid nodule?

 A thyroid nodule is the term used for a “lump” in the thyroid.
 Thyroid nodules are very common occurring in more than 50% of individuals over age 65.
-Most nodules are tumors in the thyroid gland.
 Fortunately, about 90% of thyroid nodules are noncancerous (benign).
 If a physician or a patient feels a lump in the region of the thyroid gland, a thyroid ultrasound will confirm or exclude the presence of a thyroid nodule.
 When nodules are found incidentally with a CT scan, MRI or carotid ultrasound, a thyroid ultrasound is also indicated to learn as much as possible about the nodules.

 Most nodules are asymptomatic.
-Some nodules are large enough to be visible, particularly in a thin neck.
 Thyroid nodules rise with swallowing.
 When large, thyroid nodules may cause a sense of pressure in the neck and rarely may affect breathing and swallowing.
-Patients with a thyroid nodule should see a physician who can assess and help determine whether treatment is needed.
-In many cases, a fine needle aspiration (FNA) biopsy is necessary to determine if a thyroid nodule is benign or malignant.
+Patients with a thyroid nodule should see a physician who can assess and help determine whether a biopsy and/or treatment is needed.
+A fine needle aspiration (FNA) biopsy may be necessary to determine if a thyroid nodule is benign or cancerous.

 What is the difference between a nodule and a goiter?

 A goiter is a medical term that means abnormal enlargement of the thyroid.
 This can appear as a swelling in the front of the neck.
-A common cause of general thyroid enlargement is the benign thyroid inflammation called Hashimoto’s thyroiditis, which may cause thyroid gland under-activity (hypothyroidism).
+One cause of general thyroid enlargement is the benign thyroid inflammation called Hashimoto’s thyroiditis, which may cause thyroid gland under-activity (hypothyroidism).
 The thyroid gland may also become generally enlarged with an overactive thyroid due to the condition called Graves’ disease.
-The thyroid may also be enlarged because it contains multiple nodules (multinodular thyroid).
-Multinodular thyroid glands generally function normally, but may be associated with thyroid gland over-activity (hyperthyroidism).
+The thyroid may also be enlarged because it contains multiple nodules ("multinodular" thyroid).
+Multinodular thyroid glands generally function normally, but may be associated with thyroid gland over-activity (hyperthyroidism) in a small portion of cases.

 Patients with a multinodular goiter need to have the nodules evaluated by a physician on a regular basis with a physical exam and ultrasound.
-Occasionally, additional studies such as a CT scan (without contrast) or an MRI are necessary to be certain that the nodules are not causing the airway (trachea) to be narrowed.
+Occasionally, additional studies such as a CT scan (without contrast) or an MRI are necessary to be certain that the nodules are not causing the airway (trachea) to be narrowed or compressive symptoms such as a sense of pressure in the neck or, in rare cases, difficulty breathing and swallowing.

 What causes thyroid nodules to form?